Democrats seize House control, but Trump's GOP holds Senate

 In Kansas, Democrat Sharice Davids beat a GOP incumbent to become the first gay Native American woman elected to the House.
 But in Kentucky, one of the top Democratic recruits, retired Marine fighter pilot Amy McGrath, lost her bid to oust to three-term Rep. Andy Barr.

-Trump sought to take credit for retaining the GOP's Senate majority, even as the party's foothold in the House was slipping.
+Trump sought to take credit for retaining the GOP's Senate majority, even as the party lost control of the House.
+In a tweet Wednesday, he referred to the election results as a “Big Victory.”

 History was working against the president in both the House and the Senate: The president's party has traditionally suffered deep losses in his first midterm election, and 2002 was the only midterm election in the past three decades when the party holding the White House gained Senate seats.